sikira/BlazorScaffoldedIdentity/README.md

 # Blazor Scaffolded Identity
 Scaffolded Blazor App with fixed Logout

+>IF USING THIS REPO DELETE TEST USER - user@user.com

 1. dotnet new blazorserver --auth Individual
 2. create new user for testing ( user@user.com / Pass12345! )